philippe-gregoire/cognos11_1_docker/phg-centos7-xfce-cognos-cloudera/README_setupCognosCloudera.md

 <a name="prereqs"></a>__Prerequisites__:
  - Docker (with docker-compose) installed locally
+   - Tested with 4 CPUs and 15GB RAM which seem to be the minimum configuration
  - See the Cognos 11.1 specific prereqs in [phg-centos7-xfce-cognos\README_Cognos_setup_docker.md](phg-centos7-xfce-cognos\README_Cognos_setup_docker.md#prereqs)
  - Access to the Cloudera Quickstart docker image